aghyad-alghazawi/course-management-dashboard/README.md

    - Implemented reusable UI components using ShadCN UI

 2. **State Management**:
-   - Chose Context API over Redux for simpler state management
+   - Chose Context API over Redux for simpler state management (Redux is overkill for such cases)
    - Implemented a custom course context for global state

 3. **Styling**: